 The relationship between Baltimore County and the City includes legal, financial, and practical arrangements for the operation and maintenance of the County water system.
-Legally, the City must supply water to the County at cost.
-The question of cost has been the source of debate between the two (2) jurisdictions since 1945.
-An agreement resolving many cost problems was executed by the City and County on September 20, 1972.
+Legally, the City must supply water to the County at cost.6 The question of cost has been the source of debate between the two (2) jurisdictions since 1945.
+An agreement resolving many cost problems was executed by the City and County on September 20, 19727.
+In 2023, Baltimore City and County introduced emergency legislation at the State to evaluate a new governance structure.
+The legislation passed as House Bill 843 and will create the Baltimore Regional Water Governance Task Force.
+The Task Force will report its findings and recommendations to the Mayor of Baltimore City, the County Executive of Baltimore County, the Governor, and the General Assembly on or before January 30, 2024.
 Under the present method of operation, Baltimore County builds and finances improvements to its distribution system; and the City operates and maintains it.
 The City reads the water meters and bills the County consumers.
 The water revenue is used to pay the City for its services.
 Any excess is returned to the County.
 Any deficit is paid to the City by the County.

-&lt;sup>6 See Title 35, Baltimore County Code.
+6 See Title 35, Baltimore County Code.

-&lt;sup>7 See Water Agreement, Baltimore City and Baltimore County, dated September 20, 1972.
+7 See Water Agreement, Baltimore City and Baltimore County, dated September 20, 1972.